 Get Mindful Together

 Even if you’re generally not a yoga/meditation person, these are trying times and call for drastic measures.
-While taking a yoga class together comes later in new relationships, doing one virtually doesn’t have the same stress.
+While taking a yoga class together comes later in new relationships, participating in a virtual yoga session is a great way to eliminate stress on your second date.
 If you sweat, fart, or fall off balance, it’s done in the privacy of your home.
 Otherwise, share your favorite meditation and mindfulness channels on YouTube, and zone out and relax together.
-It’s a different way of building intimacy through distance and screens.
+This idea provides you with a different way of building intimacy through distance and screens.

 Photo Credit: Daria Nepriakhina on Unsplash